 Now you can own a digital copy the incredibly successful 2018 American Laser Study Club’s Inaugural Symposium.
 Available immediately are high definition video copies of the ALSC Symposium’s presentations.
-The presentations are based on a wide variety of medical, dental and veterinary laser topics including tongue- and lip-tie releases (frenectomy), laser dentistry and oral surgery, veterinary laser surgery and dentistry, dermatology and cosmetic laser surgery, laser-tissue interaction education, and the American Board of Laser Surgery certification process.
+The presentations are based on a wide variety of medical, dental and veterinary laser topics including tongue- and lip-tie releases (frenectomy), laser dentistry and oral surgery, veterinary laser surgery and dentistry, dermatology and cosmetic laser surgery, and laser-tissue interaction education.

 American Laser Study Club